-960 Old Cooma Road, GOOGONG NSW 2620
+960 Old Cooma Road, Googong, NSW, 2620

 What is Equine Assisted Therapy?

 Horses are highly sensitive to human body language and emotions, acting as a mirror and offering immediate unbiased feedback to a persons internal state.
-The counselor helps interpret the interactions helping the client build self awareness, resilience and coping mechanisms.
+The counsellor helps interpret the interactions helping the client build self awareness, resilience and coping mechanisms.

 Our therapists help you interpret your experiences and emotions, using the horses’ natural responsiveness as a tool for self-awareness and personal development building your emotional resilience, improving your communication skills, and developing healthier ways to cope with stress and anxiety.